hyosung11/Launch-School/Courses/journal.md

 14:26 Taking a break from studying.
 I already had lunch and read some emails.

 17:30 I got through a third run of the quizzes and I have 12 questions I want to look at again.
 I want to review exercises after dinner.

+## 20220331 목요일

+07:12 I feel tired this morning.
+I stayed up to watch the end of the Costa Rica vs USMNT in the last World Cup qualifying match.
+I had no brain power this morning while trying to do problems with Alex.

+07:14 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+Anki Cards Review
+   * [x] 3.
+Practice Problems
+   * [x] 4.
+Study Session with Michael
+   * [x] 5.
+Read *The Coding Career Handbook*, Chapter 35: Conference CFPs (Call for Papers) ~~   * [ ] 6.
+Send resume to Derek Barker for Salesforce job.~~ ~~
+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+Anki Cards Review
+   * [ ] 3.
+Practice Problems
+   * [ ] 4.
+Study Session with Laurent
+   * [ ] 5.
+Read *The Coding Career Handbook*, Chapter 36: Mise en Place Writing
+   * [ ] 6.
+Send resume to Derek Barker for Salesforce job.

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I feel tired today with low energy at the moment.
+Otherwise, I should get in some good studying.
+I do need to send out 3 targeted applications.